inrupt/solid-client-js/src/e2e-browser/README.md

 Note that the tests need the URL of a Pod and the credentials to log in to it.
 These can be set via environment variables, or by creating a file `.env.local` in this directory - see .env.defaults for an example.

+## Running the tests

+To run the tests, run `npm install` followed by `npm run build` at the root, then `npm install` in `.codesandbox/sandbox`.
+You can now run `npm run e2e-tests-browser` at the root.

+If you want to actually see the interactive parts, remove `:headless` in `.testcaferc.json`.
+That said, most of the tests involve running code without a UI component.